-Of all those measures, raising awareness is recommended most often (31 times), followed by ensuring transparency (27) and the strict application of laws (25).
-CESCR also regularly urges States to investigate and prosecute allegations of corruption (19), to protect whistle-blowers and victims (13), to address the root causes of corruption (10) and to adopt anti-corruption laws (9).
-Less popular measures are the establishment of a monitoring mechanism (6), the increase of resources (5), the independence of the national anti-corruption authority (5), the evaluation of measures taken (3), the increase of salaries (2), the adoption of a national action plan against corruption (2), the adoption of guidelines (2), the collection of statistics (2), capacity-building (1), the help of international organisations (1), and the establishment of a charter (1) (see above).
+Of all those measures, raising awareness is recommended most often (30 times), followed by ensuring transparency (27) and the strict application of laws (24).
+CESCR also regularly urges States to investigate and prosecute allegations of corruption (17), to protect whistle-blowers and victims (12), to address the root causes of corruption (10), to organize trainings (9) and to adopt anti-corruption laws (7).
+Less popular measures are the establishment of a monitoring mechanism (5), the increase of resources (5), the independence of the national anti-corruption authority (5), the evaluation of measures taken (3), the adoption of a national action plan against corruption (3), the increase of salaries (2), the adoption of guidelines (2), the collection of statistics (2), capacity-building (1), the help of international organisations (1), and the establishment of a charter (1).
+The Committee also sometimes recommends to 'fight corruption' and to 'take and strengthen measures' (14), which is very vague.
+Furthermore, it is remarkable that the Committee had often recommended organising trainings until 2010 but has not done so since.

 Moreover, even though several aspects of the problem are addressed in these general recommendations, they still remain vague.
 It is possible to be more concrete when recommending a State to ensure transparency or to address the root causes of corruption.

-Moreover, the recommendations that do not correspond to a general concern, but to a specific concern (for example, corruption in health care, or related to housing), are very vague7 (14 cases).
+Furthermore, the recommendations that do not correspond to a general concern, but to a specific concern (for example, corruption in health care, or related to housing), are very vague7 (14 cases).